osmntahir/SmartTill-Microservices-Java-SpringBoot/readme.md

 3. **Product Service**:
     - Handles CRUD operations for products.
     - Provides product listings without requiring any specific role for access.
-    - Implements pagination, filtering, and sorting for products data retrieval
+    - Implements pagination, filtering, and sorting for product data retrieval.

 4. **Sale Service**:
     - Manages sales transactions, including products sold, total price, and applied campaigns.
-    - Role restrictions apply, allowing only **Cashiers** to create sales.
+    - Only **Cashiers** can create sales.
     - Ensures that the total price of a sale is updated when a product is removed from it.
-    - Implements pagination, filtering, and sorting for sales data retrieval
+    - Implements pagination, filtering, and sorting for sales data retrieval.

 5. **Report Service**:
     - Generates reports for sales.